-Because there is no email encryption standard across different programs that allow people to send end-to-end encrypted emails easily to one another, the short answer is no. Both you and your client would need to use the exact same program to send encrypted emails.
+For any other emails sent from Jane to your patients, the short answer is that those emails are not encrypted.
+This is because there is no email encryption standard across different programs that allow people to send end-to-end encrypted emails easily to one another.
+Both you and your client would need to use the exact same program to send encrypted emails.
 However, as we know, people receiving allied health care services use their personal email addresses to manage their appointments, so it’s just not possible for most clinics to guarantee that their client could decrypt the email that is sent from Jane — or any software.

 Is encrypted email required for personal health information (PHI) and personal identifying information (PII)?

 Ontario’s Privacy Commissioner gives some guidance on this topic; they say to use encrypted email where feasible, but they also make allowances for unencrypted email depending upon a number of factors, including the sensitivity of the information and client expectations.
 Here’s the full text of their recommendations for Communicating PHI via Email.

 It is important to point out that encryption and password-protected emails/receipts are not the same thing.
 PDF password protection is not very strong.
 There are websites like this one: https://smallpdf.com/unlock-pdf where you can drag and drop a PDF to remove the password.
 And it’s also possible that the PDF reader that your client has on their computer won’t be able to decrypt that file.

 Jane’s Secure Financial Document feature requires that patients sign in to access their financial documents and is of a higher privacy standard than password-protected PDFs sent by email.
 We feel strongly that this solution will provide the highest level of privacy for your clients.